 (d) If you engage us to prepare gift tax or generation-skipping transfer tax returns, then in addition to the standards described in Sections 2.1 to 2.12 we will prepare those returns in accordance with the standards described in Sections 7.1 to 7.3.

 7.2 Generation-Skipping Transfer Tax Considerations. (a) Subject to exceptions and limitations, gifts to grandchildren and other remote descendants are subject to a generation-skipping transfer (GST) tax on each “generation-skipping transfer.”
-There is a GST tax exemption equal the exclusion amount for estate tax purposes ($5,450,000 as of 2016).
+There is a GST tax exemption equal the exclusion amount for estate tax purposes ($11,580,000as of 202020).
 Gifts may be exempted from the GST tax by the allocation of this exemption.
 Certain gifts are not subject to GST tax, such as payments for tuition or medical care of another person paid directly to the education institution or healthcare provider.

 (b) Minimizing the impact of the GST tax and maximizing the benefit of the available exemption amount requires careful analysis of many factors, including all taxable gifts made in prior years, planned future gifts and expected distributions pursuant to your estate plan.
 Such an analysis is beyond the scope of tax return preparation.
 Unless you instruct otherwise, we will allocate the GST exemption to eliminate current GST liability to the greatest extent possible.
 If you would like us to perform an analysis of the factors designed to minimize the potential impact of the GST tax, please contact us.